Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

 * January 2023 - September 2023  (9 months): Research and Development Engineer
   * University of California San Diego, Systems Biology Research Group
   * Duties included:
-    *	Designed and conducted automated bacterial and viral adaptive evolution experiments to improve growth and tolerance in specific environments using Tecan liquid handing platforms (EVO and Fluent).
+    *	Designed and conducted 83 bacterial and viral adaptive evolution experiments to improve growth and tolerance in specific environments using Tecan liquid handling platforms (EVO and Fluent)
-    * Collaborated and develop with a team of R&D engineers a specialized liquid handling platform to perform automated adaptive evolution experiments using SOLIDWORKS, Python, and Polyscope.
+    * Collaborated and developed with an international team of 7 R&D engineers a specialized liquid handling platform to perform automated adaptive evolution experiments using SOLIDWORKS, Python, and Polyscope
-    * Programed and develop a real-time experiment data visualization interface system in Linux using JavaScript, Bootstrap, and SQL.
+    * Programed and develop a real-time experiment data visualization interface system in Linux using JavaScript, Bootstrap, and SQL
+    * Trained and supervised 4 undergraduates and 2 graduate students to assist in experiments and perform laboratory tasks
-    * Determined and solved biocontamination issues by performing sterility tests, PCR and gel electrophoresis runs, and changing protocols and FluentControl scripts used on experiments.
+    * Determined and solved biocontamination issues by performing sterility tests, ~300 PCR and gel electrophoresis runs, and changing SOP and FluentControl scripts used in experiments
-    * Trained and supervised undergraduates to assist in experiments.
+    * Cultured and isolated ~200 E. Coli and Bacillus strains for PCR analysis, experiments, and testing
-    * Analyzed and documented resulting data from evolution experiments on the automated platform.
+    * Analyzed and documented resulting data from 2 bacterial evolution experiments projects
-    * Operated and maintained Tecan liquid handling platforms.
+    * Operated and maintained 4 Tecan liquid handling platforms with 160 active experiments
+    * Rewrote and implemented an SOP for population and colony PCR, gel electrophoresis process, and data interpretation
+    * Scheduled meetings with clients and collaborators to discuss progress and end goals of bacterial evolution experiments
   * Supervisor: Dr. Adam Feist

 Research experience